zrcoder/ndor/README.md

 # niudour

-`niudour` is impletioned with go, js and wasm, you can draw with codes through it, for kids and coders~
+`niudour` is an app with wich you can draw by codes, for kids and coders~

 You can take a look at the [wiki](https://github.com/zrcoder/niudour/wiki) for detail.

 ![niudor](https://raw.githubusercontent.com/wiki/zrcoder/niudour/images/main.png)

 ## develop

+`niudour` is impletioned with go, js and wasm.

 If you want to run `niudour` on your local machine：